-- Switch off ignition. - Turn the ignition switch in the key-operated switch in the glove box to the position ON ⇒ fig. 26.
+- Switch off ignition. - Turn the ignition switch in the key-operated switch in the glove box to the position $ON \Rightarrow$ fig. 26.

-Check that the warning lamp "PASSENGER AIRBAG OFF" in the dash panel does ⇒ page 44, fig. 27 not light up when the ignition is switched on ⇒ .
+- Check that the warning lamp "PASSENGER AIRBAG OFF" in the dash panel does $\Rightarrow$ page 44, fig. 27not light up when the ignition is switched on $\Rightarrow$ $\triangle$ .

-- The driver is responsible for the proper position of the key-operated switch. - You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. ⇒ page 46, "Child safety". - Never install a rear-facing child seat on the front passenger seat unless the front passenger airbag has been disabled.
+• The driver is responsible for the proper position of the key-operated switch.

+• You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. $\Rightarrow$ page 46, "Child safety".

+• Never install a rear-facing child seat on the front passenger seat unless the front passenger airbag has been disabled.
 Risk of potentially fatal injuries to the child!
-However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - If the passenger airbag is disabled the monitor indicatorPASSENGER AIRBAG OFF does not remain lit, the airbag system may be faulty: - $-\,$ Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
-The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries. - It is not certain whether the front passenger airbag will deploy during an accident!
+However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag.

+• As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again.

+• Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all.

+• If, while the passenger airbag is turned off, the indicator PASSENGER AIRBAG OFF on the instrument panel does not remain lit, this could indicate a fault in the airbag system:

+- Have the airbag system inspected immediately by a qualified work-shop.

+Do not use a child seat in the front passenger seat!
+The front passenger airbag could be triggered in an accident despite the fact that there is a fault in the system.
+A child could sustain serious or fatal injuries.

+- It is not certain whether the front passenger airbag will deploy during an accident!
 Inform your passengers of this.

+🔥 WARNING (continued)

-When using the ignition key to activate / deactivate the passenger frontal airbag, only the passenger frontal airbag will be activated / deactivated.
+• When using the ignition key to activate / deactivate the passenger frontal airbag, only the passenger frontal airbag will be activated / deactivated.
 The side airbag and head airbag on the passenger side will remain active.